Date: Saturday, January 31 at 11 AM to 2 PM

-Intended Audience: Please note this is a Sisters Only event for ages 13+.
-Childcare is provided for ages 5-9.
+Intended Audience: Please note this is a Sisters Only event!
+(Starting age 10 and up)

-Join our Mental Wellness Workshop to learn how to take charge of your mental health on Saturday, January 31 from 11 AM to 2 PM at MCC in sha Allah!
-This workshop is specifically focused on anxiety, trauma, and adolescent (ages 13-17) mental health with curated presentations from Muslim mental health experts.
-This workshop will allow you to recognize the signs and symptoms, understand the relevance of mental health as found in the Quran, and where to start to find help!
-We will also hold a Q&A at the end of the workshop, so add your questions to our anonymous questionnaire.
+This virtual workshop is specifically focused on adult and adolescent mental health with curated presentations from Muslim mental health experts.
+Learn how to recognize the signs and symptoms, understand the relevance of mental health as found in the Quran, and where to start to find help!
+We will also hold a Q&A at the end of each presentation.

 Scroll down to see each speaker's bio for the presentations.